 LOOK AND FEEL

-First, I will test the system at idle by leaving it sitting for 15 minutes.
+First, I will test the system at idle by leaving it idle for 15 minutes.
 Then I will perform a load test using CPU Burn-in v1.01 for 15 minutes also.
 I will use SpeedFan v4.40 to measure the temperatures.
-Then I will install the stock heatsink and fan that came with the Athlon 4000+ processor and test again.
+Then I will install the stock heat-sink and fan that came with the Athlon 4000+ processor and test again.
 Just so we can compare it to something.

-From the tests I we can clearly see that the TherMax II improved the core temperature by almost 50% (on average) at idle and full load when compared to the AMD stock heatsink and fan.
-At idle with the stock heatsink and fan the average temperature was about 52oC and at load the average temperature was 69oC.
-On the other hand, with the TherMax II the average temperature at idle was 28oC and 37oC on load.
+From the tests, we can clearly see that the TherMax II improved the core temperature by almost 50% (on average) at idle and full load when compared to the AMD stock heat-sink and fan.
+At idle with the stock heat-sink and fan the average temperature was about 52oC and at load, the average temperature was 69oC.
+On the other hand, with the TherMax II, the average temperature at idle was 28oC and 37oC on load.
 The difference in temperatures tells you how good this Spire TherMax II performs.

-The TherMax II is an excellent cooler for the cost of just about $40 (click on compare prices to get the latest price).
-Performance is excellent and the fan is quiet.
+The TherMax II is an excellent cooler for the cost of just about $40.
+The performance is excellent and the fan is quiet.
 The cooler was very simple to install for my AMD based system.
 Also, the installation is completely tool-free so you can get this up and running quicker.
 There is also a PCI fan controller included which is very easy to install and use.
-The cooler performed very well in all out tests and it beat the AMD stock cooler by a very large margin.
-Overall, the Spire Thermax II is a large heatsink which is very silent and performs extremely well.
-I would highly recommend this CPU cooler for anyone looking to replace their stock heatsink with something that can handle a lot more.
+The cooler performed very well in all-out tests and it beat the AMD stock cooler by a very large margin.
+Overall, the Spire Thermax II is a large heat-sink that is very silent and performs extremely well.
+I would highly recommend this CPU cooler for anyone looking to replace their stock heat-sink with something that can handle a lot more.
 This cooler can also beat some of its competition out of the water.